©

 Reason #1

-A classic kitchen with character
+A classic kitchen full of character

 Reason #2